codeigniter4/shield/docs/concepts.md

 looked up for you when attempting to access them from the User entity.
 Caution should be used to craft queries that will pull in the `email` field when you need to display it to the user, as you could easily run into some n+1 slow queries otherwise.

-When you `save($user)` a `User` instance in the `UserModel`, the email/password identity will automatically be updated.
+When you `saveWithEmailIdentity($user)` a `User` instance in the `UserModel`, the email/password identity will automatically be updated.
-If no email/password identity exists, you must pass both the email and the password to the User instance prior to calling `save()`.
+If no email/password identity exists, you must pass both the email and the password to the User instance prior to calling `saveWithEmailIdentity()`.

 ## Password Validators